-- Metcalf: Lisa Kendall, Special Services Administrator at 309-438-7124 or via email at Imkenda@ilstu.edu. - U-High: Andrea Markert, Interim Principal, at 309-438-8346 or via e-mail at acmarke@ilstu.edu.
+- Metcalf: Jason Surian, Principal, at 438-7621 or via email at jmsuria@ilstu.edu - University High School: Bethany Hoffert, School Psychologist, at 438-8449, or via e-mail at bdhoffe@ilstu.edu

-The Laboratory Schools may also refer your child for an evaluation.
+The Laboratory Schools may also refer your child for an evaluation under Section 504.
+If your child may require services under the IDEA, the process outlined in the next section will be followed.

 - 7. Have evaluation, educational, and placement decisions made based upon a variety of information sources, and by persons who know the student, the evaluation data, and placement options; - 8.
 When transportation is provided by the Lab Schools for field trips and other extracurricular activities, it will be provided at no greater cost to you; - 9.
-Have your child be given an equal opportunity to participate in nonacademic and extracurricular activities offered by the Laboratory Schools; - 10.
-Examine all relevant records relating to decisions regarding your child's identification, evaluation, educational program and placement and obtain copies of educational records at a reasonable cost unless the fee would effectively deny you access to the records; - 11.
-Receive a response from the Laboratory Schools to reasonable requests for explanations and interpretations of your child's records; - 12.
+The Laboratory Schools will follow the manifestation determination process for discipline decisions that may require removing a student from a placement for more than 10 school days, cumulatively for the year. - 10.
+Have your child be given an equal opportunity to participate in nonacademic and extracurricular activities offered by the Laboratory Schools; - 11.
+Examine all relevant records relating to decisions regarding your child's identification, evaluation, educational program and placement and obtain copies of educational records at a reasonable cost unless the fee would effectively deny you access to the records; - 12.
+Receive a response from the Laboratory Schools to reasonable requests for explanations and interpretations of your child's records; - 13.
 Request amendment of your child's educational records if there is reasonable cause to believe that they are inaccurate, misleading or otherwise in violation of the privacy or other rights of your child.
-If the Laboratory Schools refuses this request for amendment, it shall notify you within a reasonable time, and advise you of the right to a hearing; - 13.
-Request any issues be resolved by notifying the the School Principal (or designee) detailing the issues you are experiencing and the facts about the situation. - 14.
-If issues cannot be resolved at the building-level, you may request an impartial due process hearing related to decisions or actions regarding your child's 504 identification, evaluation, educational program or placement.
+If the Laboratory Schools refuses this request for amendment, it shall notify you within a reasonable time, and advise you of the right to a hearing.
+Information about how to request access to records and a potential hearing to challenge information in your child's educational record is available under the Laboratory School's FERPANotice https://education.illinoisstate.edu/labschools/policies/Annual%20Notice%20to%20Paren ts-%20SOPPA.pdf ;

+14. Request any issues be resolved by notifying the School Principal (or designee) detailing the issues you are experiencing and the facts about the situation.

+15. If issues cannot be resolved at the building-level, you may request an impartial due process hearing related to decisions or actions regarding your child's 504 identification, evaluation, educational program or placement.
 You and the student may take part in the hearing with an impartial hearing officer and have an attorney represent you at your own expense.
 Please contact your school for additional information about the hearing process.